-- (1) As reported in a Schedule 13D/A filed on July 15, 2019, Gabelli Funds, LLC has sole voting and dispositive power with respect to 260,000 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 790,489 of these shares and sole dispositive power with respect to 932,489 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 257,000 of these shares; Gabelli & Company Investment Advisers, Inc. has sole voting and dispositive power with respect to 800 of these shares; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
+- (1) As reported in a Schedule 13D/A filed on March 17, 2021, Gabelli Funds, LLC has sole voting and dispositive power with respect to 199,300 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 624,950 of these shares and sole dispositive power with respect to 673,850 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 61,000 of these shares; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
 See the Schedule 13D/A for certain disclaimers of beneficial ownership and interests of related entities in these shares. - (2) Dimensional Fund Advisors LP ("Dimensional"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
-Dimensional has sole dispositive power with respect to all of these shares and sole voting power with respect to 872,959 of these shares.
+Dimensional has sole dispositive power with respect to 803,034 of these shares and sole voting power with respect to 776,153 of these shares.
 Dimensional disclaims beneficial ownership of all such shares.
-The information provided is based upon a Schedule 13G/A filed on February 8, 2019 by Dimensional. - (3) BlackRock, Inc., as a parent holding company of certain investment advisory and management subsidiaries, has sole voting power with respect to 769,644 of these shares and sole dispositive power with respect to all of these shares.
-The information provided is based upon a Schedule 13G/A filed on February 4, 2019. - (4) Renaissance Technologies LLC ("Renaissance"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
-Renaissance has sole dispositive power with respect to 696,199 of these shares and sole voting power with respect to 676,900 of these shares.
-The information provided is based upon a Schedule 13G filed on February 13, 2019.
+The information provided is based upon a Schedule 13G/A filed on February 12, 2021 by Dimensional. - (3) Renaissance Technologies LLC ("Renaissance"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
+Renaissance has sole dispositive power with respect to 581,261 of these shares and sole voting power with respect to 576,461 of these shares.
+The information provided is based upon a Schedule 13G filed on February 11, 2021.

-The following information with respect to beneficial ownership, as of January 20, 2020, of shares of common stock is furnished with respect to (i) each current Director and Director nominee of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group:
+The following information with respect to beneficial ownership, as of January 19, 2022, of shares of common stock is furnished with respect to (i) each current Director and Director nominee of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group: